crystal-vm/crystal-reader/README.md

 Types, or a static type system, is also quite necessary to stay sane.
 It is "just" a matter of extending that for oo later.
 Luckily i have found a system to do that.

+Return and argument types for functions are now done!

 ### Syntax